-

 - A. M. Zhuravskii

-In questions related to the approximate definition of a function, one encounters the problem of constructing an approximate expression of a function by its mean values given for a number of intervals.
-An example of this may be drawing the equation of a distribution curve or drawing the equation of a regression line of one of two random variables on the other.
-To the same problem is given the finding of the distribution of a mineral in a well on the basis of readings obtained from core analyses, and a number of other sampling questions.
+In questions related to the approximate determination of a function, one encounters the problem of constructing an approximate expression of a function from its mean values given for a number of intervals.
+An example of this may be constructing the equation of a distribution curve or constructing the equation of a regression line of one of two random variables on the other.
+The same problem is encountered in determining the distribution of a mineral in a well on the basis of readings obtained from core analyses, and in a number of other sampling problems.

 -